Is output-neutral design with Lab colours possible in practice?

 Example CorelDraw

-CorelDraw allows you to work with any number of Lab colours and works well with them, but you cannot export such Lab vector data to other software.
-Neither EPS nor SVG objects created in CorelDraw keep their Lab colour definition, but they are saved in the currently set RGB variant.
-CorelDraw can’t even store Lab data in TiFF, PSD, or PDF files, even in the latest 2018 version.
+CorelDraw allows you to work with any number of Lab colours and works well with this, but the unchanged export of this Lab vector data to other software is not possible.
+Objects created in CorelDraw neither as EPS nor as SVG keep their Lab colour definition, but they are saved in the RGB variant just set.
+CorelDraw cannot even save Lab data in TiFF, PSD or PDF files - not even in the very latest 2018 version.

 Example Adobe Photoshop

-In Photoshop, the use of Lab as document colour space has been possible for many versions.
-Colour lists in Lab format (ASE libraries) can also be imported into a Photoshop document, and if these colours are used, their Lab definition will be retained (only if the document colour space is Lab or the Lab colours are created as spot colours when exported to other formats).
+In Photoshop, the use of Lab as a document colour space has been quite possible for many versions.
+Colour lists in Lab format (ASE libraries) can also be read into Photoshop, and if one uses these colour tones in a Photoshop document, their Lab definition remains (when exporting to other formats, however, only if the document colour space is Lab or the Lab colours are created as spot colours).

-A suitable exchange format for Lab bitmap files is the TIFF format.
-Lab TIFFs can be easily integrated into layouts created in InDesign, for example.
-Even a PDF/X-3 or PDF/X-4 created with Photoshop without colour conversion to the output target still contains lab data.
+A suitable exchange format for Lab bitmap files created with Photoshop is the TIFF format.
+Lab TIFFs can be integrated into layouts created in InDesign, for example, without any problems.
+Even a PDF/X-3 or PDF/X-4 created with Photoshop without colour conversion to the output destination still contains Lab data.

 Example InDesign